splunk/public-o11y-docs/gdi/opentelemetry/components/filelog-receiver.rst

 Send logs to Splunk Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the following configuration to send logs to Splunk Cloud.
+Use the following configuration to send logs to Splunk Cloud:

 .. code-block:: yaml